Kezxia/Cloud-SOC-Setup/README.md

 ![Architecture Diagram](https://imgur.com/qyxi43s.png)

 > [!NOTE]
-> In this lab, we’ll disable the Windows internal firewall.
-Instead of creating a standalone SQL Server database, we’re going to install it inside the Windows VM.
-Then, we’ll use Remote Desktop (RDP) to access the Windows VM, and we’ll ping and SSH into the Linux VM.
+> In this lab, we’ll use Remote Desktop (RDP) to access the Windows VM and ping it from our terminal.
+We’ll disable the Windows internal firewall, and instead of creating a standalone SQL Server database, we’ll install it inside the Windows VM.
+Then, we’ll ping and SSH into the Linux VM.

 <details>
 <summary>Part 1: Remote into the Windows VM and turn off the Windows Firewall.</summary>